filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-backing-services.md

 However, it gets more complicated when an application depends on proprietary software or managed cloud services that can't be run locally, for example, AWS S3 file store or AWS SNS/SQS message broker.

-When a particular dependency can't be run locally, e.g., because it's a managed cloud provider service like AWS S3, we have ther testing options:
+When a dependency can't be run locally, e.g., because it's a managed cloud provider service like AWS S3, we have other testing options:

 - Using a real version of an external service, e.g., testing with a real AWS account.
 - Mocking the interactions with an external service, e.g., with Python's [`unittest.mock`](https://docs.python.org/3/library/unittest.mock.html#module-unittest.mock).
 - Using verified external mocks, e.g., [LocalStack](https://localstack.cloud/) and [Moto](https://docs.getmoto.org/en/latest/), for emulating the AWS cloud.

 Using a real AWS account for testing is the most production-like way.
-The tests must use a dedicated AWS account only for autotests and have safeguards that they're not accidentally connected to a production account.
+Such tests must use a dedicated AWS account only for autotests and have safeguards that they're not accidentally connected to a production account.
 There's a risk of changing production resources if tests are misconfigured.
 Using real services will create additional costs in cloud bills and maintenance time that need to be accounted for.
 Lastly, the tests will be slower because they'll communicate over the external network and might become flaky if multiple test suites are using the same resources simultaneously.